Managing Schedules

 This guide provides an overview of the DRM scheduling form for history records.
 For a detailed look at the functionality see Understanding Data Retention Schedules

-The first page of the history and process scheduling form lets you pick records that don't already have schedules, manage existing schedules, or maintain global schedules.
+The first page of the history and process section lets you set up schedules for history records that don't already have them, manage existing schedules, and maintain global schedules.

 This list is populated by history records.
 You'll find an entry for each unique "labela" value that's been written.
 By convention, a "labela" value is the name of the process or form that created the history record.

-Select a history type form the list and press "Add schedule".
+- Select a history record from the list and press "Create"

 You can add multiple schedules to a single record type - perhaps one schedule to delete attachment data, another to delete reporting data and final schedule to delete all data.
 See "labelc" later in this guide for more information.